Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 The nursery and teen arenas are both collected using a copying collector.
 Copying collectors are very fast when a significant portion of the content is garbage, because they only examine the live content of the heap.
 The roots for collection are the stack of contexts.

-If, after an allocation in the teen arena (from a nursery collection, or a large-object allocation), there is not enough free space in the teen arena for a full nursery collection, then the nursery arena will be collected into the teen arena and then the teen arena will be collected.
-This is collected into the other teen arena, and if there still isn't enough space for a full copy from the nursery, then the teen arena will be copied into the shared GlobalArena, so it must obtain a lock.
+If, after an allocation in the teen arena (from a nursery collection, or in anticipation of a large-object allocation), there is not enough free space in the currrent teen arena for a full nursery collection, then the nursery arena and current teen arena will be collected into the other teen arena, keeping track of how much space is occuupied by each age.
+If there still isn't enough space for a full copy from the nursery, then the teen arena will be copied back to the first one, promoting enough older objects to the global arena to make space.
+Copying into the shared GlobalArena, requires obtain a lock, but until this point all activity is happening within a thread, so no locks are required.
 The actual collection is done with a copying collector as, (a) much of the content is likely garbage, and (b) we must have room into which to copy the nursery.

 ### Stack of Contexts
 The execution stack is allocated at the top of the nursery arena, and grows down.
 This means that for both heap and stack allocation, the space between the heap pointer and the stack pointer is what is available.
 If insufficient space is available then either the contexts will be reified and copied to the teen arena, or the nursery will be collected to the teen arena (which is done depends on what percentage of the nursery arena is currently taken up by the stack).